-In order to avoid a 4% federal excise tax, each Fund and each Underlying Fund must distribute (or be deemed to have distributed) by December 31 of each calendar year at least 98% of its taxable ordinary income (taking into account certain deferrals and elections) for such year, at least 98.2% of the excess of its capital gains over its capital losses (generally computed on the basis of the one-year period ending on October 31 of such year), and all taxable ordinary income and the excess of capital gains over capital losses for all previous years that were not distributed for those years and on which the Fund or Underlying Fund paid no federal income tax.
-For federal income tax purposes, dividends declared by a Fund or an Underlying Fund in October, November or December to shareholders of record on a specified date in such a month and paid during January of the following year are taxable to such shareholders, and deductible by the Fund or Underlying Fund, as if paid on December 31 of the year declared.
-Each Fund and each Underlying Fund anticipates that it will generally make timely distributions of income and capital gains in compliance with these requirements so that it will generally not be required to pay the excise tax.
+To avoid a 4% federal excise tax, each Fund must generally distribute (or be deemed to have distributed) by December 31 of each calendar year an amount at least equal to the sum of 98% of its taxable ordinary income (taking into account certain deferrals and elections) for such year, 98.2% of the excess of its capital gains over its capital losses (generally computed on the basis of the one-year period ending on October 31 of such year), and all taxable ordinary income and the excess of capital gains over capital losses for all previous years that were not distributed for those years and on which the Fund paid no federal income tax.
+For federal income tax purposes, dividends declared by a Fund in October, November or December to shareholders of record on a specified date in such a month and paid during January of the following year are taxable to such shareholders, and deductible by the Fund, as if paid on December 31 of the year declared.
+Each Fund anticipates that it will generally make timely distributions of income and capital gains in compliance with these requirements so that it will generally not be required to pay the excise tax.

-For federal income tax purposes, each Fund and each Underlying Fund is permitted to carry forward a net capital loss in any year to offset its own capital gains, if any.
+For federal income tax purposes, each Fund is generally permitted to carry forward a net capital loss in any taxable year to offset its own capital gains, if any.
 These amounts are available to be carried forward to offset future capital gains to the extent permitted by the Code and applicable tax regulations.

-As of August 31, 2024, the Funds did not have any capital loss carryforwards.
+As of August 31, 2024, the Funds had capital loss carryforwards approximating the amounts indicated, expiring in the years indicated: